 That’s led to a rush to fill in vacant positions in cybersecurity, and Staszczyszyn says she is constantly getting asked for advice by many who are keen to join the sector, including professionals from other fields.
 It’s also got Staszczyszyn thinking about what comes next.

 “The cybersecurity field itself is expanding and now I'm venturing into what security looks like in quantum computing,” she says.
 “There is a lot of opportunity to create a new generation of computers without the glitches that make our current ones vulnerable to security threats.”

-Pictured at top: Sheridan Alumna Alana Staszczyszyn (Computer Science & Security ’19), a cybersecurity expert.
+Pictured at top: Sheridan Alumna Alana Staszczyszyn (Bachelor of Information Systems and Security ’19), a cybersecurity expert.
 (Photos by Think Design)